 DISCOUNT PASSES FOR NIAGARA FALLS NEW YORK ATTRACTIONS

-Niagara Falls New York’s Passport to the Falls is your ticket to discounted admissions throughout Niagara Falls State Park and the Niagara region.
-The Passport offers up to a 30% discount on all attractions including Maid of the Mist, Cave of the Winds, Discovery Center, the Observation Tower, and the Aquarium of Niagara.
+Niagara Falls New York’s Discovery Pass is your ticket to discounted admissions throughout Niagara Falls State Park and the Niagara region.
+The Pass offers up to a 30% discount on all attractions including Maid of the Mist, Cave of the Winds, Discovery Center, the Observation Tower, and the Aquarium of Niagara.
 Includes unlimited rides on the Niagara Scenic Trolley, which takes you on a three-mile guided tour of Niagara Falls State Park with stops at all attractions.
-Purchase your Passport to the Falls online.
-If you are looking for local hiking experiences check out our Niagara area hiking trails.

 ~Passes can be purchased at the Prospect Pointe Visitor Center~* All prices quoted in US dollars.
 Taxes not included.